Auriana/TWEB_Project1/newREADME.md

 ## To do

-1) AN - solve PDF upload -> have to load it in the presenterSide view (id = undefined)
+1. AN - solve PDF upload -> have to load it in the presenterSide view (id = undefined).

-2) AN - the viewer have to be able to join the lecture via the password (+ confirmation with title of lecture under).
+2. AN - the viewer have to be able to join the lecture via the password (+ confirmation with title of lecture under).

-3) fix and solve heroku problems.
+3. fix and solve heroku problems.

-4) delete the popup test on PDF upload.
+4. delete the popup test on PDF upload.

-5) create the list of Archive under the blocks.
+5. create the list of Archive under the blocks.

-6) delete the "things".
+6. delete the "things".

-7) improve design for a more practical use.
+7. improve design for a more practical use.

-8) create the analytics page.
+8. create the analytics page.

-9) before quit the lecture, ask if sure (both sides).
+9. before quit the lecture, ask if sure (both sides).

 - LATER notifications of questions.
 - LATER - duplicate presenter screen.
 - DONE - solve first pdf page problem